Who can submit a proposal?

 - Compliance Items (i.e., COI Disclosure for Investigator(s) and Key Personnel identified by the University of Pittsburgh and sponsor policies and procedures, screen personnel for possible restricted parties, etc.)

-- Recommend conferral with CSSD if Federal Information Security Management Act (FISMA), Information Security (IT Security), or Privacy Act language is in the solicitation.
+- Recommend conferral with CSSD if Federal Information Security Management Act (FISMA) or Information Security (IT Security) language is in the solicitation.
 Compliance may require use of the University’s Network Operations Center (NOC) and may impose significant additional costs to the department - as much as six figures or more.

 - Draft an Endorsement Letter (also called an Exceptions Letter)